Aquamin® (Marine Minerals)

 Frequently asked questions about Aquamin® (Marine Minerals)

-Reported potential side effects may include: Excellent tolerability; significantly fewer GI side effects than calcium carbonate Very mild GI effects possible at high doses (>3,000 mg/day) Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, Aquamin is well tolerated at studied doses.
+Reported effects can include: Excellent tolerability; significantly fewer GI side effects than calcium carbonate Very mild GI effects possible at high doses (>3,000 mg/day) It may also interact with some medications.
+Aquamin is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Bisphosphonates (alendronate, risedronate) — calcium impairs absorption; separate by 2+ hours Levothyroxine — calcium reduces thyroid hormone absorption; separate by 4 hours Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Bisphosphonates (alendronate, risedronate) — calcium impairs absorption; separate by 2+ hours Levothyroxine — calcium reduces thyroid hormone absorption; separate by 4 hours If you take prescription medication, check with a pharmacist or doctor before using it.